 A locked cupboard at least one-anda-half metres above the ground is a good place to store medicines.

 Disposal

-If your doctor tells you to stop taking Lurasidone Sandoz or the tablets have passed their expiry date, ask your pharmacist what to do with any that are left over.
+If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.